-Juventus have been the outstanding team in Serie A this season again and the title looks like it will be The Old Ladies once more as we head towards the end of the season.
+Juventus have been the outstanding team in Serie A this season again and the title looks like it will be in the hands of The Old Lady once more as we head towards the end of the season.
 Their players will be praised and rightly so, no doubt they will pick up individual awards, Gonzalo Higuain has scored a fantastic 21 goals and sits third in the top scorer’s chart at present.
 He will be looking for the ‘golden boot’ trophy come May, however, only 12 miles away from the Juventus arena, Torino, who often play second fiddle to their city rivals, and away from titles, records and the dizzy heights of European football, have one of the hottest properties in Serie A in a player who sits top of the goal scoring charts.

 Andrea Belotti has been in fantastic form for Torino this season.
 The striker, who the Turin team bought in 2015 from Palermo, has hit a magnificent 25 goals for his club at present, which is an excellent return when playing in a more defensive minded league like Serie A as well it being impressive to achieve such heights as a striker for a mid-table team.
 Tornio’s match on Sunday against Cortone saw Belotti break an incredible record, he became the first player for the club to score 25 goals in 67 years.
 The last player was Benjamin Santo.
 This latest record has surely upped the Italian’s market value to a phenomenal figure compared to the 7.5 million Euros Torino paid Palermo only 19 months ago.